jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 >   especially in the North
 > - Republican factions were hostile to Black voting between 1810 and
 >   1820, in part because they feared (correctly) that Blacks would
->   constitute a Federalist voting bloc,
+>   constitute a Federalist voting bloc
 >   - politically active Blacks throughout the North tended to support
 >     the Federalists because of their opposition to slavery
 > - In later decades, Democratic opposition to African-American suffrage